Marine Rescue

 About Marine Rescue

-The department employs 4 year-round Fire Rescue personnel dedicated to the Marine Rescue response, and approximately 80 seasonal lifeguards during the seasonal months from May to the end of September.
-Each summer the Marine Rescue Divisions oversees the Junior Lifeguard Program which provides training for children 8-16 years old in topics including water safety and first aid.
+The department employs 4 year-round Fire Rescue personnel and around 80 seasonal lifeguards from May to September.
+Each summer, the Marine Rescue Division oversees the Junior Lifeguard Program for children aged 8-16, offering training in water safety and first aid.

 Marine 12

-In July 2015, St. Johns County Fire Rescue (SJCFR) was awarded a Federal Port Security Grant to purchase a new all-hazards rescue and firefighting vessel.
-SJCFR took possession in August 2016 of a 29′ SAFE Boat hailed as Marine 12 to continue efforts to ensure the waterways of this community are kept safe.
+In July 2015, St. Johns County Fire Rescue (SJCFR) received a Federal Port Security Grant to purchase a new all-hazards rescue and firefighting vessel.
+In August 2016, SJCFR acquired the 29′ SAFE Boat, named Marine 12, to enhance the safety of the community’s waterways.